ibracorp/authelia/README.md

 			proxy_intercept_errors off;

 Test again.
 If no change, try with it on or removed again.

+## Let'sEncrypt

+If you are using LinuxServer.io LE container you need to add this under the server block for its out-of-the-box Authelia support to work:

+	server:
+  	path: authelia

+If you are using the LSIO LE container, there's no need to utilize Authelia as its own subdomain reverse proxy.

 ## To Do
 - Add instructions on how to forward auth for SSO